 By default, the system renders this enlarged view using the same pixel resolution you specified.
 This can lead to a drop in the quality of the central part the camera actually sees.
 If you find this drop too noticeable you can select the Preserve Resolution option that will increase the pixel resolution proportionally with the amount of expansion.

-Use this feature with care, because it can cause a significant increase in the GPU load when used with larger Edge Expand.
+Use this feature with care, because it can cause a significant increase in the GPU load when used with a larger Edge Expand value.

 It's also worth noting that Edge Expand is not only needed because of the delay.
 The camera lens will always have some degree of distortion.
 The frustum area projected on the LED wall will never be seen as a perfect rectangle through the camera.
 Its edges can shrink inwards which has to be compensated with expanding the area.